David-N-Lopez/eCommerceDemoWebsite/readme.md

 The version should be higher than v0.10.32.

-__For Windows Users__ Please follow the instructions described [here](http://blog.teamtreehouse.com/install-node-js-npm-windows).
+__For Windows Users & MacOS Users__

-__For MacOS Users__ Please follow the instructions described [here](http://coolestguidesontheplanet.com/installing-node-js-on-osx-10-10-yosemite/)
+Download latest stable version from https://nodejs.org/en/.

 __For Linux Users__ Please execute the following command on your terminal window: